Is It Safe to Eat Blackened Food While Pregnant?

-Blackening is a food-prep technique that typically involves coating seafood, meat and even vegetables with a tangy blend of spices including paprika, cayenne pepper, garlic powder, onion powder, thyme and oregano.
+Blackening is a food-prep technique that typically involves coating seafood, meat and even vegetables with a tangy blend of spices, including paprika, cayenne pepper, garlic powder, onion powder, thyme and oregano.
 The spice-crusted bites are then pan-seared at extremely high heat to bring out the zesty flavor—and often, a nice, charred crust.
 Hot, spicy foods in general pose no risks to pregnant women.
 The concern is that burnt foods may contain cancer-causing carcinogens, and should therefore be avoided by everyone, not just moms-to-be.
-Indeed, one Dutch study did find an increase in cancers among women who consumed a relatively greater portion of overcooked (burned) foods than those who didn’t, although it is hard to draw a concrete cause-effect relationship.
+Indeed, one Dutch study did find an increase in cancers among women who consumed a relatively greater portion of overcooked (burned) foods than those who didn’t, although it’s hard to draw a concrete cause-effect relationship.
 Still, steering clear of scorched foods is probably a good idea whether you’re expecting or not.

-As long as you don’t burn to a crisp when you blacken, the pros say the cooking style is inherently safe—although it still matters what you’re putting the spices on.
+As long as you don’t burn foods to a crisp when you blacken, the pros say the cooking style is inherently safe—although it still matters what you’re putting the spices on.
 Along with known no-nos like raw eggs and unpasteurized foods and beverages, the American Pregnancy Association cautions pregnant women to avoid raw or undercooked meat, deli meats and certain seafood.
 According to San Diego–based expert David M. Priver, MD, FACOG, the FDA list of unsafe fishes changes frequently; currently they advise against eating shark, swordfish, king mackerel and tilefish, among others, since they have high levels of mercury.
-Instead, the pros encourage pregnant women to eat a variety of healthy foods—which can include Cajun-style chili and browned (just not blistered) tofu if that’s what you’re craving.
+Instead, the pros encourage pregnant women to eat a variety of healthy foods—which can include Cajun-style chili and browned (just not blistered) tofu, if that’s what you’re craving.

 Plus, more from The Bump: